 Complete this form and give a copy to the Program Coordinator and your advisor by the 2 nd week of your first term in the program.
 This form must be placed in each counseling program student's file.
-Please keep a copy for your records.
-I,(name of student), have downloaded and read the University of Cincinnati Counselor Education Doctoral Program Student Handbook and understand that I am responsible for the information presented therein.
+Please keep a copy for your records. (name of student), have downloaded and read the University of Cincinnati Counselor Education Doctoral Program Student Handbook and understand that I am responsible for the information presented therein.
 I understand the policies and procedures as stated in the Handbook.
 I agree to fulfill the requirements as stated and to abide by the policies set forth herein.
-I understand that it is solely my responsibility to meet the requirements of the Graduate School and the College of Education, Criminal Justice, and Human Services at the University of Cincinnati.
+I am committed to acting in accordance with professional ethical codes and the program's commitment to diversity and social justice.
+I understand that it is solely my responsibility to meet the requirements of the Graduate College and the College of Education, Criminal Justice, and Human Services at the University of Cincinnati.
 I further understand that the faculty of the University of Cincinnati Counseling Program has the right and responsibility to monitor my academic progress, my professional ethical behavior, and my personal characteristics and, based on that monitoring, to make decisions about my standing in the counseling program-whether I will continue without restriction, will continue with restriction and/or remediation, or will withdraw from the program.
 I understand that remediation can include the requirement of personal counseling that I undertake at my own expense.
 I understand that success in the sequence of clinical courses requires some skills different from those required for success in didactic courses; thus, success in didactic courses does not guarantee success in clinical courses.
 I also understand that the sequence of clinical courses involves the demonstration of increasingly complex counseling competencies and, consequently, that success in earlier course(s) in the sequence does not necessarily predict success in later course(s) in the sequence.
-I hereby agree to provide proof of malpractice insurance throughout my program in counseling and notification of any changes in my insurance coverage.
+I hereby agree to provide proof of malpractice insurance throughout my program and notification of any changes in my insurance coverage (clinical practice, supervision, and teaching).
 I understand and agree to the conditions of this document.
 Any breach of this agreement constitutes grounds for being removed from the counseling program.
 I also understand the program's retention policy and am clear that there are certain behaviors that, if violated, will supersede this agreement including remediation services and, instead, may result in immediate removal from the program (e.g., ethics violations).
-Print name Signature Date Place copy in student graduate record or file.
+Print name SignatureDate Place copy in student graduate record or file.